nginxinc/nginx-one-workshops/labs/lab1/readme.md

 ### Create and manage data plane keys that would be used to manage NGINX instances

-1. Within the Nginx One Console, click on `Manage > Data Plane Keys`.
+1. Within the NGINX One Console, click on `Manage > Data Plane Keys`.
 This would show all the Data Plane keys that you currently have.

     ![Dataplane key](media/lab1_none-dataplane-key-overview.png)